Yaeger42/Yaeger42/README.md

 ***
 ## Currently working at
-I'm currently working at wizeline as a software developer using Python3 and AWS
+I'm currently working at <a href="https://www.wizeline.com">Wizeline</a> as a software developer using Python3 and AWS

 ***
 ## Recent projects